Oliver S. Picher: Biography

 Oliver Stanton Picher was born in Pasadena, CA, in 1905.
 He graduated from Harvard University cum laude in 1928.
 He enlisted as an aviation cadet, earned his wings and was commissioned successively in the Air Reserve and Regular Army.

 In May 1930 he went to Hawaii for two years with the 18th Pursuit Group at Wheeler Field.
 He was in the 6th Pursuit Squadron under the command of Lt.
 Hoyt Vandenberg who later became Chief of Staff of the United States Air Force.
 Another squadron in the group was the 26th Attack Squadron under the command of Lt.
 Nathan Twining who also became Chief of Staff of the United States Air Force, Chairman of the Joint Chiefs of Staff and was Picher's best man at his wedding.
 He married Marion Lewis on November 9, 1931, at her parents house in the Nu'uanu Pali area of Honolulu.
 He joined the 35th Pursuit Squadron (later designated the 35th Fighter Squadron) at Langley Field, Va., took the maintenance engineering armament course at the Air Corps Technical School at Chanute Field, Ill. and in October 1936, as a first lieutenant, was assigned to the 7th Bombardment Group at Hamilton Field, Calif.

 Lieutenant Picher returned to Hawaii for assignment to the 31st Bomb Squadron at Hickam Field and was promoted to captain in May 1940.
 He returned home for assignments to the Advanced Flying Schools at Stockton, Calif., and Phoenix, Ariz., with promotion to major.
-In June 1941 he went to Headquarters Army Air Force, first in organization and equipment and then as executive officer to the assistant chief of staff for operations, with advancement to lieutenant colonel.
+In June 1941 he went to Headquarters Army Air Force, first in organization and equipment and then as executive officer to the assistant chief of staff for operations, advancing to lieutenant colonel.
 He went to the South Pacific in July 1943 as commanding officer of the 13th Air Force's 307th Bombardment Group.